 I used a family standby called Gâteau de Mamy.
 As the name implies, this is my grandmother’s recipe, which she calls “Gâteau d’Ella” because it was her dear friend Ella’s recipe originally.
-It is anybody’s guess what Ella used to call it.
+It is anybody’s guess what Ella called it.

-It is actually what I think is called an upside down cake, meaning that you lay fresh fruit at the bottom of the cake pan, and then pour the dough on top.
+It is actually what is called an upside down cake, meaning that you lay fresh fruit at the bottom of the cake pan, and then pour the dough on top.
 Sort of a cake equivalent to the tarte tatin.
-It works with a variety of fruit : apples, apricots, plums… Here, I used 6 small pears, of three different kinds.
+It works with a variety of fruit : apples, apricots, plums… Here, I used 6 small pears, of three different varieties.

 The resulting cake is golden, buttery and incredibly moist, light and fruity, with a slightly crusty edge, and it is very hard to stop at just one slice.
-But if you do and there are leftovers, your reward will be that this cake is even better the next day.
+But if you do and there are leftovers, the reward will be that this cake tastes even better the next day.

 - 125 grams (1/2 cup plus 1 tablespoon) unsalted butter, melted and cooled

 - 4 large pears or 6 small ones (substitute apples, apricots, plums...), peeled and cut into chunks